Where to Drink Beer with Your Dog in Charlotte

 You’ll find a similar atmosphere at AvidXchange Music Factory’s VBGB Beer Hall & Garden, which offers jumbo-sized versions of your favorite childhood games, like Connect 4 or Jenga, on a dog-friendly patio.
 (Just make sure the volleyball courts remain unmarked territory.)

-Looking for something off-leash?
 The massive mural decorating NoDa’s The Dog Bar pays homage to pups of all shapes and sizes.
-Your furry friend will feel right at home in this enclosed play place, which only asks that all hounds be up to date on vaccinations and fixed before visiting.
+Your furry friend will feel right at home off leash in this enclosed play place, which only asks that all hounds be up to date on vaccinations and fixed before visiting.